Shivam-Bhardwaj/Perception_Project/README.md

 * cmake or make

 Eigen, CImg and FLANN are header-only, to simplify the compilation on different platforms.
-CImg and libjpeg are only used to read and write images, so you can easily get rid of them.

-On ArchLinux, install dependencies by: `sudo pacman -S gcc sed cmake make libjpeg eigen`

-On Ubuntu, install dependencies by: `sudo apt install build-essential sed cmake libjpeg-dev libeigen3-dev`
+On ArchLinux, install dependencies by: `sudo pacman -S gcc sed cmake make libjpeg eigen` On Ubuntu, install dependencies by: `sudo apt install build-essential sed cmake libjpeg-dev libeigen3-dev`

 ### Compile: